Revolution Summer (music): Conceptualisation

 In the early 1980s, Amy Pickering was hired by Dischord Records, where, on her first day of work, she tore down a sign that said "No Skirts Allowed".
 Due to her perceived transgressions of the scene, Pickering proposed a concept to a number of musicians, which would entail a "re-birthing" of D.C. hardcore in the following years.

 The tight-knit community around Dischord Records, who helped establish the original scene, decided to leave it and create a new music scene in the city.
 It was envisioned to be more aware of the sexism of the traditional punk scene, embrace animal rights and vegetarianism, and oppose moshing and violence at concerts.
 Ultimately, it was an attempt to "rid punk of its machismo."
 Women like Pickering and Sharon Cheslow (of Chalk Circle and Bloody Mannequin Orchestra) spoke out about the need for women to feel more included, so they wouldn't distance themselves from the scene.
 John Stabb (of Government Issue) wrote an editorial for a local zine asking, "Do you want a football game or a show?"
 Mark Andersen (co-founder of Positive Force in D.C.) wrote for a local zine that people needed to look within to make changes.
-Thus, "Revolution Summer" was a phrase Pickering used in notes she sent out to people in the D.C. punk scene during summer 1985 to reflect "a climax, the end of something" and to re-inspire punks in D.C.
-Pickering mailed Xeroxed fliers emblazoned with the slogan: "Be on your toes.
-This is Revolution Summer."
-Tomas Squip (of Beefeater, later known as Oman Emmet) named Pickering as "the mother of the revolution" and credited Pickering with "setting a season into motion."